KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

     content:
       -
         type: text
-        text: 'Speaking of strong speculation, VET continues to destroy ceilings as it currently sits at its all-time high of '
+        text: 'Speaking of strong speculation, VET continues to destroy ceilings as it currently sits near its all-time high of '
       -
         type: text
         marks: